To Provide Expert Training and Consulting in HPLC

 LCGC columnist since 2013

-Presented 130 training courses in HPLC and pharm analysis
+Presented 130 training courses in HPLC and pharmaceutical analysis

 ACS Career Consultant